chuksynaza/movie-screen/README.md

 $ npm run start:frontend
 ```

-This command starts the frontend application, before starting it it also runs the build script.
+This command starts the frontend application.
 On default the frontend application listens on port 3000

 ## Usage